I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/vhf/nc-vhf-evt-vhf-ready-for-next-read-report.md

 <p>This callback function does not return a value.</p>

 ## -remarks
 <p>Virtual HID Framework (VHF) invokes this callback function to notify the HID source driver that it can submit a buffer to get the HID Input Report.
-After the callback is invoked, the HID source driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/dn925040">VhfReadReportSubmit</a>  only once.
-If a portion of the HID Input Report is still pending, the driver must wait for VHF to invoke <i>EvtVhfReadyForNextReadReport</i> before the driver can call <b>VhfReadReportSubmit</b> again.</p>

-<p>If the HID source driver does not implement this callback function, VHF uses a default buffering policy for HID Read (Input) Reports.</p>

-<p>Virtual HID Framework (VHF) invokes this callback function to notify the HID source driver that it can submit a buffer to get the HID Input Report.
-After the callback is invoked, the HID source driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/dn925040">VhfReadReportSubmit</a>  only once.
+After the callback is invoked, the HID source driver must call <a href="..\vhf\nf-vhf-vhfreadreportsubmit.md">VhfReadReportSubmit</a>  only once.
 If a portion of the HID Input Report is still pending, the driver must wait for VHF to invoke <i>EvtVhfReadyForNextReadReport</i> before the driver can call <b>VhfReadReportSubmit</b> again.</p>

 <p>If the HID source driver does not implement this callback function, VHF uses a default buffering policy for HID Read (Input) Reports.</p>